shailensukul/Whittley-CR2180/Boat-Checklist.md

 -   Is the engine trimmed up?

+-   Do you have enough life jackets for all your passengers and of the correct type?

 # Launching Boat

 -   Drive trailer back till the top flap of the back wheel is just above water